smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 ## WiFi

-**NOTE:** _The keyboard hotkey to toggle WiFi (function-F2) works in FreeBSD, but it does not toggle the keyboard WiFi LED the way it does on Windows.
+**NOTE:** _The keyboard hotkey to toggle WiFi (fn-F2) works in FreeBSD, but it does not toggle the keyboard WiFi LED the way it does on Windows.
-If you can't get WiFi to work, try this hotkey to see if it might be disabled.
+If you can't get WiFi to work, try this hotkey to see if WiFi might be disabled.
-You can disable the hotkey via the BIOS if you wish._
+You can disable the hotkey altogether via the BIOS if you wish._

 The WiFi card in this laptop is a Broadcom BCM4311 802.11b/g WLAN.
 The correct driver for this is "bwn".